Web development: a short technical guide

 - Bootstrap (a framework built by Twitter)

 Don’t be afraid to ask your agency about technical lingo.
 It is to their benefit to explain everything so you understand how the website works.
 In return, you will be able to have better conversations with a basic understanding of web development terms.
-After all, we are a leading website development company in London.

 More insights from the team